Instant Pot Whole Chicken

 • Stuff the chicken with cloves, rosemary, bay leaves, and lemon wedges.

-• Season the chicken with salt and pepper, and olive oil.
-Mix the remaining spice ingredients and season the exterior of the chicken with it.
+• Season the chicken with salt, pepper, and olive oil.
+Mix the garlic powder, onion powder, smoked paprika, oregano, and dried thyme, and season the exterior of the chicken with it.

 • Place a rack in the inner pot of the instant pot and add the chicken broth.
 Add the chicken, breast down.